carolgilabert/carols-blog/src/pages/blog/ffconf-2018/index.md

 ### Practical web animation
-[Lisi Linhart](https://twitter.com/lisi_linhart) gave a really awesome talk on web animation 🙂 She went over the best situations in which to use animation, so it can be a really powerful tool in our web experience, rather than a distraction or annoyance.
+[Lisi Linhart](https://twitter.com/lisi_linhart) gave a really awesome talk on web animation 🙂 She went over the best situations in which to use animation, so that it can be a really powerful tool in our web experience, rather than a distraction or annoyance.
 Some examples are:

 #### Attention & Feedback

 This is perhaps one of the most important areas where animation can have a really great impact.
-Reacting to users’ input clearly and making system activity visible makes for a great user experience, as users feel in control of the process.
+Reacting to users’ input clearly and making system activity visible makes for great user experience, as users feel in control of the process.
 On the attention side of things, animation can be used to draw users to a particular action you want them to take, or even reward their engagement with something amusing 😀

 #### Perceived Performance